Saeed Al-Rubaie

-Saeed Awadh Al Rubaie Al Yami (سعيد الربيعي; born 4 June 1994) is a Saudi Arabian professional footballer who plays as a defender for Al-Okhdood.
+Saeed Awadh Al Rubaie Al Yami (سعيد الربيعي; born 4 June 1994) is a Saudi Arabian professional footballer who plays as a defender for Saudi Pro League club Al-Diriyah.

 Career

 Al-Rubaie began his career at Al-Okhdood before joining Al-Ahli in 2013.
 On 12 September 2015, Al-Rubaie joined Al-Ettifaq on a one-year loan.
 On 26 July 2016, Al-Rubaie renewed his contract with Al-Ahli.
 On 22 August 2017, Al-Rubaie joined Al-Faisaly on a one-year loan.
 On 31 July 2018, Al-Rubaie joined Al-Ettifaq in a swap deal which saw Mohammed Al-Zubaidi join Al-Ahli.
 On 7 April 2022, Al-Rubaie joined Al-Shabab on a three-year contract.
 On 19 August 2023, Al-Rubaie joined Al-Okhdood on a one-year loan.

 On 18 June 2024, Al-Rubaie joined Al-Okhdood on a two-year deal.

 Personal life

 Saeed is the brother of the players Hamad Al-Rabaei and Abdullah Al-Rubaie and the cousin of the players Mohammed Al Rubaie and Masoud Al-Rubaie.